NTD-Modelling-Consortium/LF/README.md

 The executable is `build/src/transfil_N`.
 This will be used to run the simulations.
 On subsequent builds usually only `cmake --build .` needs to be run from the `build folder` (not `cmake ..`).

-If you need to clean the CMake files (perhas after modifying CMake or directory structure), then run `cmake --build .. --clean-first`
+If you need to clean the CMake files (perhaps after modifying CMake or directory structure), then run `cmake --build .. --clean-first`

 ### Debug build
 If you need a build for debugging, build this into a separate folder `build_debug` and instead of the above run from the root directory